micropython/micropython-lib/micropython/usb/README.md

 The example [midi_example.py](examples/device/midi_example.py) demonstrates how to create a simple MIDI device to send MIDI data to and from the USB host.

+### Limitations

+#### Buffer thread safety

+The internal Buffer class that's used by most of the USB device classes expects data to be written to it (i.e. sent to the host) by only one thread.
+Bytes may be lost from the USB transfers if more than one thread (or a thread and a callback) try to write to the buffer simultaneously.

+If writing USB data from multiple sources, your code may need to add synchronisation (i.e. locks).